seek4science/seek/tech/docker/docker-compose.md

     docker run --rm --volumes-from seek-mysql -v $(pwd):/backup ubuntu bash -c "tar xfv /backup/seek-mysql-db.tar" docker-compose up -d

+**Note** that when rolling back a version, for example from an unsuccessful upgrade, it is particularly important to remove and recreate the *seek-filestore* and *seek-mysql-db* volumes - otherwise additional files may be left around when the backup is restored over the top.

-Note that the cache and solr index don't need backing up.
+The cache and solr index don't need backing up.
 Once up and running, if necessary the solr index can be regenerated with:

     docker exec seek bundle exec rake reindex:all